Points of Interest in Ballston

 - Clarenford Station Park – 13th St. & N. Vermont St. Preschool-age playground.

 - David M. Brown Planetarium – 426 N. Quincy St. Open for public multimedia programs throughout the school year on Friday and Saturday evenings and Sunday afternoons.

-- The Commuter Store, Ballston - located at the Ballston-MU Metro Plaza, (kiosk at top of escalator), 4230 Fairfax Drive.
+- Ballston Commuter Store - located at the Ballston-MU Metro Plaza, (kiosk at top of escalator), 4230 Fairfax Drive.
 The courteous and knowledgeable staff will assist you in planning the best way for you to travel, whether by bus, rail, carpool, vanpool, or bicycle.
 Purchase transit fares, Capital Bikeshare memberships, pick up bus schedules and other literature.

 - Civitan Open Air Market – N. Quincy and N. 15th Streets (I-66 garage), next to Washington Lee High School.
 Site of community flea market the first Saturday of each month, April-November.
 Also an access point for the Custis Trail.

-- Lubber Run Park and Community Center - N. Columbus St. & 2nd St. N.
+- Lubber Run Park and Lubber Run Community Center - N. Columbus St. & 2nd St. N.

 - Marymount University Ballston Center – 1000 N. Glebe Rd.
 Founded in 1950 by the Religious of the Sacred Heart of Mary, Marymount is a comprehensive, coeducational Catholic university.
 There is a free shuttle for students to travel between Ballston Center and the main campus at 2807 N. Glebe Rd.

 - Quincy Park – 1021 N. Quincy St., adjacent to Central Library.